There are so many incredible benefits of painting for children which makes this art form so much more than just colourful fun for kids!

 10. Pre-Writing Skills

-These are the basic skills necessary to start writing.
+These are the basic skills that are necessary for learning to write.

 Manipulating the tools used in painting, in addition to working with lines and shapes, are important pre-writing abilities incorporated into art and painting.